wso2/docs-choreo-dev/en/docs/tutorials/configure-automatic-deployment.md

 Now automatic deployment is enabled for your REST API and a build should be automatically triggered every time you commit a change to the REST API implementation.
 To verify this, move on to Step 3.

-## Step 3: Commit changes and trigger the automatic build
+## Step 3: Commit changes to trigger the automatic build

 To verify whether your REST API implementation gets automatically deployed when you push commits, follow the steps given below: